jbloom/mutpath/examples/influenza_NP_1918_Descended/README.rst

 Human lineages
 ~~~~~~~~~~~~~~~~~~~
 The retained sequences are all human NPs that are descended directly from the 1918
 viruses in the human lineage.
+These are:

-This is H1N1 from 1918 to 1957, then
+    * H1N1 from 1918 to 1957: these include the 1918 virus and its direct descendents.

-H2N2 from 1957 to 1968, and then H3N2 from 1968 to 2013.
-It also includes
-human H1N1 sequences isolated between 1977 and 2008 (human seasonal H1N1), with
-24 years are subtracted from the year based on the idea that these viruses
-appear to have been frozen since 1953 before reappearing as described
-in `dos Reis et al, 2009`_.
+    * H2N2 from 1957 to 1968: the "Asian flu" of 1957 involved replacement of several genes from human H1N1, but the NP in this H2N2 was derived from the previous human H1N1.

+    * H3N2 from 1968 to 2013: the "Hong Kong flu" of 1968 involved replacement of several genes from human H2N2, but the NP in this H3N2 was derived from the previous human H2N2.

+    * H1N1 from 1977 to 2008: the seasonal H1N1 reappeared in 1977, apparently due to revival of the human H1N1 from about 1954.
+The dates for these sequences therefore need to have 24 years substracted in order to conform to a molecular clock (see `dos Reis et al, 2009`_).
+This seasonal H1N1 went extinct in early 2009 due to the appareance of the 2009 swine-origin pandemic H1N1.

 Only sequences encoding unique proteins are retained, and a maximum of 5 sequences per year of any given subtype are retained to make the trees not too large.
 Anomalous sequences are removed, based on those specified by `Krasnitz et al, 2008`_, and also those that I find to be in strong violation of the molecular clock based on an analysis of non-date-stamped trees built with `RAxML`_ with `Path-O-Gen`_.
 Specifically, the analysis was done as follows: